Anglican Diocese of Sydney: William Grant Broughton

 William Grant Broughton succeeded Scott in 1828.
 During the time that Broughton was the archdeacon the corporation was abolished and the Church of England lost its favoured place and other Christian churches were also awarded glebe land in towns in the colony.
+Unlike in England, the Church of England was never 'established' in New South Wales.

 The Diocese of Australia was formed by letters patent dated 18 January 1836 and Broughton was enthroned as Bishop of Australia on 5 June 1836.
 He then lost the ex officio position on the Legislative Council (though regaining it briefly later before the creation of a partly elected council in 1842).
 He continued an education policy and established The King's School, Sydney.

 Formation of the diocese

 The Diocese of Tasmania separated from the Diocese of Australia in 1842.
-In 1842 (after the erections of New Zealand and Tasmania dioceses), her jurisdiction was described as "Australia, Norfolk Island" (but not "Van Diemen's Land") or "New South Wales, Port Phillip (i.e. Victoria), Norfolk Island, South Australia".
+In 1842 (after the erections of New Zealand and Tasmania dioceses), its jurisdiction was described as "Australia, Norfolk Island" (but not "Van Diemen's Land") or "New South Wales, Port Phillip (i.e. Victoria), Norfolk Island, South Australia".
 By letters patent of 25 June 1847, the Diocese of Australia was divided into the four separate dioceses of Sydney, Adelaide, Newcastle and Melbourne.
 Broughton remained as Bishop of Sydney; he became metropolitan bishop and the Diocese of Sydney recognised as the metro-political see over Newcastle, Adelaide, Melbourne, Tasmania and New Zealand.
 The Diocese of Sydney has been led by an archbishop since 1897.